Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 );
 ```

 - This constructor takes the host name and entity name of your Event Hub instance and credential that implements the TokenCredential interface.
+This allows you to authenticate using an Azure Active Directory principal.
 There are implementations of the `TokenCredential` interface available in the [@azure/identity](https://www.npmjs.com/package/@azure/identity) package.
 The host name is of the format `<yournamespace>.servicebus.windows.net`.
+When using Azure Active Directory, your principal must be assigned a role which allows access to Event Hubs, such as the Azure Event Hubs Data Owner role.
+For more information about using Azure Active Directory authorization with Event Hubs, please refer to [the associated documentation](https://docs.microsoft.com/en-us/azure/event-hubs/authorize-access-azure-active-directory).

 ### Examples